cmillerbigbeard/f5-agility-labs-iam/docs/class3/module1/lab02.rst

 Task 3 - Create HTTP Connector Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will create an HTTP Connector Request profile to define the queries that will be sent to the HTTP server, and how to handle the response.

 #.
 Click on **Access** --> Click on **Authentication** --> Click on **HTTP Connector** --> Click on **HTTP Connector_Request**